khmelevskiy/daily_dish_hub/DOCKER.md

 Want to share your local menu externally without deploying?
 You can use [ngrok](https://ngrok.com/) to tunnel port 8000 and get a public URL.

-Add the ngrok extension to your Docker setup and, after starting the app, share the generated URL.
+1. Install the Docker ngrok extension (`docker extension install ngrok/ngrok-for-docker`) or enable it from Docker Desktop → Extensions.
+2. Start the stack as usual: `docker compose up --build`.
+3. In the ngrok extension, start an HTTP tunnel to port 8000 and copy the forwarding URL.
-In BotFather, go to your bot → *Mini Apps* → add the ngrok link to both **Menu Button** and **Main App**.
+4. In BotFather, go to your bot → *Mini Apps* → add that URL to both **Menu Button** and **Main App**.